seras42/feels_app/README.md

 TODO(this is for me, from easiest to hardest) whenever the stars align
 1. Auto Lock when minimzed setting (just do 'close database' on paused()
-#2.
-Auto Blind when minimzed, change the app to a black screen when app is minimized
+2. #Auto Blind when minimzed, change the app to a black screen when app is minimized
-#3.
-Random password gen(make it go to 30 characters, why not)
+3. #Random password gen(make it go to 30 characters, why not)
-#4.
-Make sure memory cleared after 'closeDatabase' when app running
+4. #Make sure memory cleared after 'closeDatabase' when app running
 5. Note rating, implement slider instead of 2-10 rating.
 If possible
 6. Some sort of import, export function for backups
 7. Look in to internationalization or skip for future